-- (2) Includes \$3.1 million for estimated incremental cash expense associated with being a publicly traded partnership, including costs associated with annual and quarterly reports to unitholders, financial statement audits, tax return and Schedule K-1 preparation and distribution, investor relations activities, registrar and transfer agent fees, incremental director and officer liability insurance costs and director compensation.
-Also includes \$ of estimated direct and indirect expenses for which our general partner will be entitled to reimbursement. - (3) This represents the Texas franchise tax (applicable to income apportioned to Texas beginning January 1, 2007) which, in accordance with ASC 740, is classified as an income tax for reporting purposes. - (4) Adjusted EBITDA is defined as our net income before interest expense, income taxes, depreciation expense, impairment of compression equipment and share-based compensation expense.
-Please read "Selected Historical and Pro Forma Financial and Operating Data-Non-GAAP Financial Measures" for more information regarding Adjusted EBITDA. - (5) Estimated cash interest expense of \$9.1 million is comprised of estimated interest expense of \$10.6 million, which includes an adjustment to give effect to this offering and the use of the net proceeds of \$ million, less debt issuance amortization cost of \$1.5 million. - (6) Reflects estimated expansion capital expenditures.
+(2) Includes \$3.1 million for estimated incremental cash expense associated with being a publicly traded partnership, including costs associated with annual and quarterly reports to unitholders, financial statement audits, tax return and Schedule K-1 preparation and distribution, investor relations activities, registrar and transfer agent fees, incremental director and officer liability insurance costs and director compensation.
+Also includes \$ of estimated direct and indirect expenses for which our general partner will be entitled to reimbursement.

+- (3) This represents the Texas franchise tax (applicable to income apportioned to Texas beginning January 1, 2007) which, in accordance with ASC 740, is classified as an income tax for reporting purposes. - (4) Adjusted EBITDA is defined as our net income before interest expense, income taxes, depreciation expense, impairment of compression equipment and share-based compensation expense.
+Please read "Selected Historical and Pro Forma Financial and Operating Data-Non-GAAP Financial Measures" for more information regarding Adjusted EBITDA. - (5) Estimated cash interest expense of \$8.5 million is comprised of estimated interest expense of \$10.0 million, which includes an adjustment to give effect to this offering and the use of the million, less debt issuance amortization cost of \$1.5 million. - (6) Reflects estimated expansion capital expenditures.
 Expansion capital expenditures are capital expenditures made to expand the operating capacity or revenue generating capacity of existing or new assets, including by acquisition of compression units or through modification of existing compression units to change their capacity. - (7) Reflects estimated maintenance capital expenditures.
-Maintenance capital expenditures are capital expenditures made to replace partially or fully depreciated assets, to maintain the operating capacity of our assets and extend their useful lives, or other capital expenditures that are incurred in maintaining our existing business and related cash flow.
+Maintenance capital expenditures are capital expenditures made to replace partially or fully depreciated assets, to maintain the operating capacity of our assets and extend their useful lives, or other capital expenditures that are incurred in maintaining our existing business and related cash flow. - (8) For information regarding the number of units outstanding after this offering, as well as assumptions relating to common units to be issued pursuant to the distribution reinvestment plan that we intend to institute following the completion of this offering, please see "-Units Outstanding" below.